 So how can you avoid or better understand these fees?

 Cut to the chase and say this: What ongoing work is included with this monthly retainer?
 How do you decide what requires a separate fee?
 If I opt out of doing a slush fund, how can we work together nimbly on potential last-minute opportunities?

-When people ask us what we charge, we’re transparent about our breakdown.
-We’ll tell you how much we budget for our writers, and how the costs are spread out across upfront strategy and planning, and the overall content production process.
+We're transparent about our breakdown when people ask us what we charge.
+We’ll tell you how much we budget for our writers, our upfront strategy and planning costs, and the overall content production process.

 Whittling down the list of potential content marketing agencies is hard enough, let alone getting to the final stage and choosing one marketing agency to work with.
 But you know your team and your business best.
 Plus, armed with this set of questions, you’ll now be better prepared to make that decision.

 Are you interested in seeing what Growth Machine can offer your company?
 Contact us, and we’ll get back to you by tomorrow to go over our SEO, content, and link-building services and how they can help your business grow.

 Before you hire a marketing agency, watch this YouTube video and arm yourself with the right questions and a thorough understanding of what to watchout for.

 Ready to get more search traffic?Contact Us Now

 Canonicalization SEO: Best Practices to Maximize Content Performance